Dr-H97/Goldenknightlast/RAILWAY_DEPLOYMENT.md

 The following files have been created or modified to ensure a smooth deployment to Railway:

+1. `Dockerfile` - Contains instructions for building and running the application
-1. `railway.json` - Defines the build and deployment process
+2. `railway.json` - Defines the build and deployment process using Dockerfile
-2. `Procfile` - Specifies the command to start the application
+3. `Procfile` - Specifies the command to start the application (optional when using Dockerfile)
-3. `.env.example` - Template for required environment variables
+4. `.env.example` - Template for required environment variables
-4. `server/middleware/auth.js` - Authentication middleware
+5. `server/middleware/auth.js` - Authentication middleware
-5. WebSocket configurations in `web/src/utils/websocket.js` - Adapted for Railway
+6. WebSocket configurations in `web/src/utils/websocket.js` - Adapted for Railway
-6. CORS settings in `server/index.js` - Updated with Railway domain
+7. CORS settings in `server/index.js` - Updated with Railway domain
-7. Enhanced Vite config in `web/vite.config.js` - Production optimizations for Railway
+8. Enhanced Vite config in `web/vite.config.js` - Production optimizations for Railway

 ## Step-by-Step Deployment Guide